jfrancemone/Psychographic-Segmentation-and-Behavioral-Tipping-Points/README.md

 ### **Project Overview**

-**At what point does a user disconnect from content?**
+**At what point does a user condemn from content?**

-This project identifies the specific **"Tipping Point"** where user values override content engagement.
-By analyzing user responses to narrative characters across a continuum of behaviors, I isolated the exact threshold where "Universal Consensus" (everyone agrees the behavior is okay) fractures into "Psychographic Divergence" (reactions depend on user personality).
+This project identifies the specific **"tipping Point"** where user values override content engagement.
+By analyzing user responses to agents across a continuum of behaviors, I isolated the exact threshold where "Universal Consensus" (everyone agrees the behavior is okay) fractures into "Psychographic Divergence" (reactions depend on user personality).

 This research provides a framework for **Trust & Safety** and **Personalization Algorithms**, demonstrating that "offensive" content is not a static label, but a dynamic interaction between content severity and user traits.

 > **📄 Publication:**
 > Francemone, C. J., & Matthews, N. L. (2022).
-Moral tipping points: How trait moral salience moderates judgments of narrative characters along the moral continuum. *Journal of Media Psychology.*
+Moral tipping points: How trait moral salience moderates judgments of narrative characters along the moral continuum. *Journal of Media Psychology, 35*(4), 221-227.
-> <br>
+>
 > [**[Read the Full Paper (PDF)]**](Francemone_Moral_Tipping_Points.pdf)

 ---